 Whether your school is beginning the journey towards sustainability or already on the path, the City’s tiered pilot program for schools offers a wide range of incentives, support and sponsorship to keep you moving forward.
 To learn more about the program, click here.

-Free native verge plants or shade trees are available for your garden from Autumn 2019.
+Free shade trees are available for your garden from Autumn 2019.
 To register your interest, click here.

 Home sustainability audit